-GALLERY: Thousands line the streets of Dublin calling for 100% redress
+GALLERY: Thousands line the streets of Dublin calling for 100% Redress

 “We are hoping to achieve 100% Redress No Less.

-“We are hoping to see the manufacturers of the concrete blocks pay the price, and we are hoping to see Donegal County Council and the Government look into their ineptitude and into their lack of enforcement, regulation and practices, which, if used properly, this would not be happening today and they would be saving the taxpayer €1 billion and saving us a lot of strife and hurt and anxiety, for the last 10 years.”
+“We are hoping to see the manufacturers of the concrete blocks pay the price, and we are hoping to see Donegal County Council and the Government look into their ineptitude and into their lack of enforcement, regulation and practices, which, if used properly, this would not be happening today and they would be saving the taxpayer €1 billion and saving us a lot of strife and hurt and anxiety, for the last 10 years," said Ann Owens passionately.

+As the demonstration moved to Leinster House, a thought came to mind: Donegal people came to Dublin in their thousands.
+They were definitely seen.
+Only time will tell if they will conquer and obtain 100% Redress.

 PHOTOS: Liam Hirrell